3D printing could easily be the most disruptive technology in existence today.

 Lower labor costs

-The labor costs associated with 3d printing is low because there aren’t really any workers who are supposed to get paid.
+The labor costs associated with 3D printing are low because there aren’t really any workers who are supposed to get paid.

-Printing products don’t require an assembly of machines or workers.
+Printing products don’t require the assembly of machines or workers.
 It’s really just you or family members or a close unit.

 Consider another kicker: The product may be ready to be introduced to the market after only 3 or 4 models and ironing out imperfections.
 The process and journey from a model in somebody’s mind to a finished product is awfully short.